 Eco-Friendly Materials

 Natural materials for furniture, such as bamboo, are always a better choice than any plastics.
-Furniture is better yet when you can find furniture that doesn't have chemical finishes.
+It's even better when you can find furniture that doesn't have chemical finishes.
 Animal-friendly furniture (non-leather) is also a good, green way to go.
+Keep in mind that eco-friendly materials may cost a bit more than their synthetic counterparts, but they also last you longer.

 Go Plastic-free